nicoburniske/frontend-scaffold/src/auth/endpoints.md

 Body:
   ```
   refresh_token: STRING (required)
-    - the refresh token that was granted upon succesful login.
+    - the refresh token that was granted upon successful login.
   ```

 Example: